≡ Menu

 In extreme cases…

 Your vet may also recommend performing a skin biopsy.
-It is highly likely that they will first perform a skin scrape (to test for mites) and then run a series of allergy testing if you cannot figure out what is causing it.
-If you are still in the dark after all of this a skin biopsy may be completed to get to the bottom of this matter.
+It is highly likely that they will first perform a skin scrape (to test for mites) and then run a series of allergy tests if you cannot figure out what is causing it.
+If you are still in the dark after all of this, a skin biopsy may be completed to get to the bottom of this matter.

 Which brings us to…

-Were we like to remind folks that we here at IndulgeYourPet are not doctors, veterinarians or medical professionals.
-All we are is a bunch of folks who just happen to be passionate about animals and only want what’s best for them.
+We want to remind folks that we at IndulgeYourPet are not doctors, veterinarians, or medical professionals.
+We are all a bunch of folks passionate about animals and only want what’s best for them.
+If you feel your pet may suffer from a “hot spot” (or any other health issue), you will want to have them checked out by a vet ASAP!

 Because…

-The truth is, an early diagnosis will often lead to the “best” medical outcome for your pet regardless of what is bothering him or her, but beyond that diagnosing a medical condition early could save you a bundle in medical costs!
+An early diagnosis will often lead to the “best” medical outcome for your pet regardless of what is bothering them, but beyond that, diagnosing a medical condition early could save you a bundle in medical costs!
+This is also why we here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost to purchase a pet insurance policy for your new animal.

-Now will a pet insurance policy be right for everyone?
+Now, will a pet insurance policy be suitable for everyone?

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?